supervisely-ecosystem/convert-supervisely-to-MOT/README.md

 <img src="https://i.imgur.com/dZIp3g7.png" width="600px"/>

-**Note:** all object shapes other than rectangle will be converted to rectangles.
+**Note:** all object shapes(polygons, bitmaps, etc) other than rectangle will be converted to rectangles.

 ## How to use